The Bold Birria Tacos Recipe That Broke the Internet: 1 Taco, Endless Flavor

 Instructions

-- If using dried chilis, start by removing the stems and seeds from the Arbol, Ancho, and Guajillo chilis.
+- Remove stems and seeds from Arbol, Ancho, and Guajillo chile peppers.

-- Toast them in a dry skillet over medium heat for about 1-2 minutes, turning frequently to avoid burning.
+- Toast them in a dry skillet over medium heat, turning frequently so they don’t burn for 1–2 minutes until fragrant.

 - Once they’re fragrant, place them in a bowl and cover with hot water.